preactjs/preact-www/content/en/cli/getting-started.md

 npm i -g preact-cli
 ```

-This installs a global `preact` command, which we'll use to set up a new projects.
+This installs a global `preact` command, which we'll use to set up a new project.

 ## Project creation